Cania Dam

-The dam is stocked with Australian Bass, Golden Perch, Silver Perch, and Saratoga under the Stocked Impoundment Permit Scheme.
+The dam is named after the abandoned gold mining town of Cania, which was inundated by the lake as it filled.
+The reservoir is stocked with Australian Bass, Golden Perch, Silver Perch, and Saratoga under the Stocked Impoundment Permit Scheme; and a permit is required to fish in the reservoir.

-The dam was completed in 1982, and after reaching a low of 3.31% in February 2003, it overflowed for the first time in late December 2010.
-The dam overflowed again in 2012, 2013 (reaching its highest recorded level of 133.32% capacity), 2015, and 2017.
+In February 2003, after reaching a low of 3.31% of capacity, the reservoir overflowed again in late December 2010.
+The reservoir overflowed again in 2012, 2013 (reaching its highest recorded level of 133.32% capacity), 2015, and 2017.